janhavishankar/jst/_pages/about.md

   - /about.html
 ---

-Janhavi Shankar is a PhD Candidate in Econometrics and Quantitative Economics at Fordham University, specializing in International and Financial Economics.
+Janhavi Shankar is a PhD Candidate in Economics at Fordham University, specializing in International and Financial Economics.
 At Fordham, he is advised by Prof. Dominick Salvatore and Prof. Erick W. Rengifo.

 His research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.